pivovarit/parallel-collectors/README.md

 Above can be used in conjunction with `Stream#collect` as any other `Collector` from `java.util.stream.Collectors`.

-**By design, it's obligatory to supply a custom `Executor` instance and manage its lifecycle.**
+- **By design, it's obligatory to supply a custom `Executor` instance and manage its lifecycle.**

-**All those collectors are one-off and should not be reused unless you know what you're doing.**
+- **All those collectors are one-off and should not be reused unless you know what you're doing.**

+- **Will hang forever when used for consuming infinite streams**

 ### Leveraging CompletableFuture

-All Parallel Collectors™ expose resulting `Collection` wrapped in `CompletableFuture` instances which provides great flexibility and possibility of working with them in a non-blocking fashion:
+All async Parallel Collectors™ expose resulting `Collection` wrapped in `CompletableFuture` instances which provides great flexibility and possibility of working with them in a non-blocking fashion:

     CompletableFuture<List<String>> result = list.stream()
       .collect(parallelToList(i -> foo(i), executor));